-In this post, you will see the different methods to open the local group policy editor.
+In this post, you’ll see the different methods to launch the local group policy editor and the steps to create a shortcut for it.

-You can use the above command in the following programs:
+You can also use the above command in the following programs:

 - File Explorer address bar